Jolo, Sulu: Climate

 Jolo has a consistently very warm to hot, oppressively humid, and wet tropical rainforest climate (Köppen Af).

 Demographics

 Languages

 The majority of people who live in Jolo speak Tausug.
 English is also used, especially in schools and different offices.
 Hokkien and Malay are also spoken by some traders.
-Other languages include Sama and Yakan.
+Other languages include Sama and Yakan, while Chavacano is also spoken by Christian and Muslim locals who maintain contacts and trade with the mainland Zamboanga Peninsula and Basilan.

 According to the 2000 Philippine census by the Philippine Statistics Authority, the Tausug language ranks number 14 with 1,022,000 speakers all over the country, the speakers mainly in the Western Mindanao area to which Sulu belongs.

 Religion

 About 99% of the people living in Jolo practice Islam, but there is also a significant Christian minority consisting of Roman Catholics and Protestants.
 Tausugs were the first Filipinos to adopt Islam when the Muslim missionary Karim ul-Makhdum came to Sulu in 1380.
 Other missionaries included Rajah Baguinda and the Muslim Arabian scholar Sayid Abu Bakr, who became the first Sultan of Sulu.
 The family and community relations are based on their understanding of Islamic law.
 The Tausug are also heavily influenced by their pre-Islamic traditions.

 Tulay Central Mosque is the largest mosque in town and in the province.
 There are also numerous mosques located in different areas and barangays around Jolo.
 Our Lady of Mount Carmel Cathedral is a Roman Catholic cathedral located in the town center and is the biggest church in town.
 "Jolo Alliance Evangelical Church" (formerly known as Jolo Evangelical Church) of the Christian and Missionary Alliance Churches of the Philippines (CAMACOP) also co-exist along with the Catholic Church since the 1900s, making it the first Protestant church in the archipelago.